FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird itself no longer provides connection pooling.
 Earlier versions had a `DataSource` implementation with connection pooling, but this implementation had severe bugs.
-This implementation (and all other classes in `org.firebirdsql.pool`) was deprecated in 2.2 and dropped 3.0.
+This implementation (and all other classes in `org.firebirdsql.pool`) was deprecated in 2.2 and dropped in 3.0.

 Jaybird provides a basic `DataSource` implementation and a `ConnectionPoolDataSource` implementation.
 Contrary to its name the latter does